ACHIEVEMENTS AND PERFORMANCE – April 2014 – March 2015

 Health, Mental Health and Wellbeing

+We offered a variety of activities that support the improvement of individual health, mental health and wellbeing.
 Some of this was through our own programmes of training and developmental activities such as ‘why don’t you’, and ‘the listening post’; and also by hosting other groups who offered health and wellbeing related activities within the Lighthouse Project Centre.

 We continued to run our ‘who let the dads out’ play group which is a monthly session to help dads, granddads or male carers to spend time playing with their children/toddlers.
 This has proved a successful alternative to going to other expensive play centres where the children go off and leave their dads sat watching them at a distance.
 The group encourages interactive play and enjoyment.

-Our volunteers are of different ages and backgrounds and this helps us to have a good mix of abilities and experience which we can use to share with visitors.
+Over the last 3 years our volunteer visits have been around 9,000, and our volunteers are of different ages and backgrounds and this helps us to have a good mix of abilities and experience which we can use to share with visitors.
 Without our volunteers we would not be able to do the range and scale of work that we have achieved thus far, and we are very grateful for their invaluable contribution.

 Working Relationships with other organisations